Now That's What I Call Music!: South Africa

 Volume one was released in 1984 (a year after the original UK series launched).
 Now 50, released in November 2008, was issued as a double CD in commemoration of 25 years of Now albums in South Africa, and double compact discs are every 3 albums through Now 80 released in November 2018 as the series switched to 2 in 2019, then one in 2020, the most recent Now Album to include a double disc was Now 83 this was also the last physical album to be released as further volumes are only available on streaming platforms.
 As of 2 September 2005, there has also been a Now DVD series.

-Now 83 was the last in the series.

 Asia

 Southeast Asia

 This edition was released in Indonesia, Malaysia, Singapore, Taiwan, Hong Kong, Thailand, etc. The first Asian Now That's What I Call Music! was released in 1995.

 The series is often called Now Asia due to the albums' origins: